 December 15, 5 p.m.

-Fomalhaut’s candidate planet, Fomalhaut b.
+Fomalhaut’s planet, Fomalhaut b or Dagon.
 The star Fomalhaut, which is known to be surrounded by several debris disks, holds a special place in the search for planets beyond our solar system.
 In 2008, scientists announced a visible planet for Fomalhaut.
 It was the first extrasolar planet visible to the eye in photographic images.
 In 2008, when astronomers made this announcement, we knew other planets were out there, orbiting distant suns.
 But, prior to the images of Fomalhaut b, all extrasolar planets, or exoplanets, made their presence known indirectly, for example, in some instances, by their gravitational tugging on their stars.

+Fomalhaut in history and mythology.
 Fomalhaut is Alpha Piscis Austrinus (the brightest star in the Southern Fish), and the name Fomalhaut derives from the Arabic Fum al Hut, meaning Mouth of the Fish.
 Strangely, another Arabic title for the star means The First Frog.

 In the sky visible from the Northern Hemisphere, the constellation Aquarius the Water Carrier resides above Fomalhaut’s constellation Piscis Austrinus.
 You can see a zig-zag line of stars that goes from Aquarius to Piscis Austrinus.
-In skylore, this line of stars represents water from the Jar of the Water Carrier, trickling into the open Mouth of the Fish, as shown in the illustration above.
+In skylore, this line of stars represents water from the Jar of the Water Carrier, trickling into the open Mouth of the Fish, as shown in the illustration below.

 According to Richard Hinckley Allen, Fomalhaut was one of the four guardians of the heavens to the ancient Persians, and given the name of Hastorang.
 (The other guardians were Aldebaran in Taurus, Antares in Scorpius, and Regulus in Leo.)
 Allen also says that Fomalhaut was a source of worship at the temple of Demeter at Eleusis in ancient Greece.
-In about 2500 BC, Fomalhaut helped mark the location of the winter solstice, meaning that it helped to define the location in the sky where the sun crossed the meridian at noon on the first day of winter.
+In about 2500 B.C., Fomalhaut helped mark the location of the winter solstice, meaning that it helped to define the location in the sky where the sun crossed the meridian at noon on the first day of winter.

 Fomalhaut’s position is RA: 22h 57m 39s, dec: -29° 37′ 19″.